cf-toolsuite/cf-butler/README.md

 ```
 GET /snapshot/detail/dormant/{daysSinceLastUpdate}
 ```
 > Provides a list of dormant workloads.
 A workload is either an application or service instance.
-An application is considered dormant when the last occasion of among `audit.app.create`, `audit.app.update` or `audit.app.restage` events transpired `daysSinceLastUpdate` or longer from the time of request.
-A service instance is considered dormant when the last occasion of among `audit.service_instance.create`, `audit.service_instance.update`, `audit.user_provided_service_instance.create` or `audit.user_provided_service_instance.update` events transpired `daysSinceLastUpdate` or longer from the time of request.
+An application is considered dormant when the last retained event transpired `daysSinceLastUpdate` or longer from the time of request.
+A service instance is considered dormant when the last retained event transpired `daysSinceLastUpdate` or longer from the time of request.
+Note: audit events are [retained](https://docs.cloudfoundry.org/running/managing-cf/audit-events.html#considerations) for up to 31 days.

 ```
 GET /snapshot/detail/legacy?stacks={stacks}